rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-30-86de60944d26c284-listing-of-new-securities-of-sobha-ltd.md

 stocks:
 - SOBHA
 tags:
+- conversion
+- equity
 - listing
-- equity-shares
 - rights-issue
-- conversion
-- sobha
 title: Listing of new Securities of Sobha Ltd
 ---